stevenblair/rapid61850/README.md

 ### Building the JSON interface code ###

- 1. Switch to the 'json' branch
+Two JSON examples are provided in the repository:

+ 1. A generic testing application, using `scd.xml` with `main_json.c`, and
+ 2. A simplified multi-vendor IED monitoring application, using `ied_monitor.xml` with `main_json_ied_monitor.c`.

+To run the IED monitoring application:

+ 1. Generate C code for the `ied_monitor.xml` SCD file included in the repository.
+You may need to alter the `JSON_WEB_SERVER_START_PORT` variable in `SCDCodeGenerator.java` to control the TCP port range used for web server instances.
  2. In the C project build settings, add `"${workspace_loc:/${ProjName}/src}"` as an include path.
 This ensures the JSON code can access the other header files.
- 3. Ensure that the *.c files in the `c/src/json directory` and `main_json.c` are included in the build, and that the other `main*.c` files are not included.
+ 3. Ensure that the *.c files in the `c/src/json directory` and `main_json_ied_monitor.c` are included in the build, and that the other `main*.c` files are not included.
  4. In `ctypes.h`, set `JSON_INTERFACE` to `1`.
- 5. Build and run `main_json.c`.
+ 5. Build and run the C project.
+On Windows, this step can take a long time, depending on the size of the data model.
+ 6. Open a web browser and go to `http://localhost:8001/C1` to confirm that the web server is working.

 ### Using SSL to encrypt all connections ###